BenJako1/CMM3-Aeroplane/README.md

 # CMM Flight Simulator for the Longitudinal Dynamics of a Small aircraft: Group 07
 ## Overview
 This simulation models the longitudinal dynamics of a small aircraft by outputting response curves of time-dependent variables.
 These variables include body axis velocities, angular velocity, pitch angle, horizontal displacement, and altitude.
-For more details about these responses, refer to the group report.
+The full repository can be found on [GitHub](https://github.com/BenJako1/CMM3-Aeroplane)

 ## Running
 Once the code in downloaded, navigate to the code directory using the command line (terminal on MacOS).
-The code can be run using the following command `python UI.py` in the command line.
+Install the required packages with `pip install -r requirements.txt` and run the code using the following command `python UI.py` in the command line.
 The code can also be run from a IDE like Spyder or VSCode by running UI.py.

 ## Testing the Simulation
 Other aspects of the code can be tested in ‘simulation.py’.
 This is done simply with uncommenting the function calls at the bottom and experimenting with input values.
 In this manner, trim conditions can be found for ranges of velocity and path angle (B1) as well as a calculation for the time required to climb a specified altitude (B2).